 - 2.1 There are four licensing objectives that underpin the Licensing Act 2003 and section 4 of the Act states that a licensing authority must carry out its functions with a view to promoting those licensing objectives, which are:

 - The prevention of crime and disorder

 - Public safety

 - The prevention of public nuisance and

 - The protection of children from harm.

 3. Relevant representations

-- 3.1 Representations have been made on the application by Croydon Trading Standards, a responsible authority under the Licensing Act 2003.
-A copy is attached at Appendix A3. - 3.2 The premises licence holder has been provided with copies of the review application, the disc and the representations.
+- 3.1 No other representations have been made on the application. - 3.2 The premises licence holder has been provided with a copy of the review application.

 4. Policy Considerations